farbod271/farbod271/README.md

-<h1 align="center">A Little bit About Me</h1>
+<h1 align="center">About Me</h1>
 <p align="center"> Servus!
-I'm a full-stack web developer with a profound and child like passion for creation.
-I feel fortunate that I have found my passion at the early stages of life and am able to advance my skills to create even more!
+I'm a full-stack web developer with a profound passion for creation.
 </p>
-<p>Currently I am pursuing my second undergrad degree in University and work on various full-stack projects.
+<p>Currently I am pursuing my second undergrad degree and work on various full-stack projects.
 I'm always improving my <span><a href="http://www.farbodmatin.ir"> Website </a></span>even tho my attention is more on my projects. at the time Im working on an exciting Project impacting my small town community named <a href="http://www.deggenhub.de">Dggenhub</a>. further exciting commits will follow!</p>

 <hr>